 Portland Indigenous Marketplace

 Founded in 2018, the Portland Indigenous Marketplace quickly pivoted to an online-only format in 2020, holding several virtual markets to connect shoppers with Native makers, and to connect the Native community while in-person powwows aren’t possible.
-Visit their shop page to buy directly from Native makers this holiday season.
+Visit their marketplace page to buy directly from Native makers this holiday season.
 On Saturday, Dec.
 12, they’re hosting a virtual market on Facebook Live.